pfongkye/nextjs-blog/posts/linux_install.md

 - Restart computer and configure boot options (HP: tap F10 and change order of boot, save and exit).
 - Follow installation instructions.

-The installation was done without any issues and the laptop seems to run fast enough for its age.
+The installation completed without any issues.
+Although the laptop takes a quite long time to boot, it seems to run smooth enough for its age.